magfest-archive/ubersystem-deploy/README-pycharm.md

 Troubleshooting:
 ======

-If you see 'Private key file not found' when setting up, come back later and I will write some docs on how to fix this once I figure out how to fix it (TODO FIXME BAD-DOCS I AM THE WORST)
+If you see 'Private key file not found' when setting up, please upgrade your PyCharm, there was a bug in older versions.

+If things are in general starting to get weird, check that you have definitely clicked on the 'simple-rams-deploy' directory when you opened the project.
+If you open any other directory THINGS WILL START GETTING WEIRD.